What is Transcendental Meditation?

 In the index

-TM has no direct rows in the index — the movement keeps mantra assignment and instruction proprietary, charging an initiation fee (currently around 980 USD in the United States) and declining to distribute the technique through public audio or print channels.
+TM has no direct rows in the index.
+The movement keeps mantra assignment and instruction proprietary, charging an initiation fee (currently around 980 USD in the United States) and does not distribute the technique through public audio or print channels.
 Its influence is best read through the practices that grew up adjacent to it.
-Jon Kabat-Zinn's *MBSR* is the secularised cousin: when Kabat-Zinn began designing a hospital-acceptable meditation programme at UMass Medical in 1979, the cultural template for what an Eastern meditation could look like in a Western clinical setting was a decade of TM having already crossed that ground; the twice-daily structured architecture survives in MBSR with the mantra replaced by the breath.
-Thomas Keating's *Open Mind, Open Heart* documents the Christian response — [Centering Prayer](lexicon:centering-prayer) was developed at St. Joseph's Abbey from 1974 in part because young Catholics were leaving the Church to learn TM, and Keating's method is structurally a Christian reframing of the same non-effortful return-to-a-sacred-word architecture.
-Tara Brach and Jack Kornfield's *Power of Awareness* descends from the same late-1960s Western reception of Indian contemplative practice but went via Theravāda [vipassanā](lexicon:vipassana) rather than TM's Advaita-flavoured Vedānta.
-Paramahansa Yogananda's *Autobiography of a Yogi* is the parallel-era transmission that prepared the cultural ground TM grew into, and Sadhguru's *Inner Engineering*, together with Kabat-Zinn's *Opening to Our Lives*, supply the contemporary points of comparison for what disciplined inner technique looks like as a curriculum rather than as a heritage object.
-The lineage Maharishi himself stood in is mapped under Swami Sivananda — a near-contemporary sannyāsi working the same generational project from a different point on the Ganges.
+Jon Kabat-Zinn's MBSR is the secularised cousin.
+When Kabat-Zinn began designing a hospital-acceptable meditation programme at UMass Medical in 1979, TM had already spent a decade crossing the same cultural ground.
+The twice-daily structured architecture survives in MBSR with the mantra replaced by the breath.
+Thomas Keating's *Open Mind, Open Heart* documents the Christian response.
+[Centering Prayer](lexicon:centering-prayer) was developed at St. Joseph's Abbey from 1974 in part because young Catholics were leaving the Church to learn TM.
+Keating's method is structurally a Christian reframing of the same non-effortful return-to-a-sacred-word architecture.
+Tara Brach and Jack Kornfield's Power of Awareness descends from the same late-1960s Western reception of Indian contemplative practice but went via Theravāda [vipassanā](lexicon:vipassana) rather than TM's Advaita-flavoured Vedānta.
+Paramahansa Yogananda's *Autobiography of a Yogi* is the parallel-era transmission that prepared the cultural ground TM grew into.
+Sadhguru's *Inner Engineering*, together with Kabat-Zinn's Opening to Our Lives, supply contemporary points of comparison for what disciplined inner technique looks like as a curriculum rather than as a heritage object.
+The lineage Maharishi himself stood in is mapped under Swami Sivananda, a near-contemporary sannyāsi working the same generational project from a different point on the Ganges.

 Research and contention

 TM is among the most-researched single contemplative practices, with several hundred peer-reviewed studies published since the early 1970s.
-The qualification is that a substantial fraction of that research is conducted or funded by Maharishi-affiliated institutions — principally Maharishi International University in Fairfield, Iowa — which has produced sustained methodological criticism from independent reviewers.
-The narrow physiological claims survive that scrutiny better than the broader social ones: a 2017 American Heart Association scientific statement concluded that TM may be considered as an adjunct intervention for blood-pressure reduction in selected patients, and the cortisol and respiration changes are reproducible across laboratories.
-The broader claim that group practice produces measurable effects on regional crime and conflict rates — the so-called Maharishi Effect, supported by Maharishi-affiliated research from the 1970s onward — is rejected by mainstream sociological reviewers.
-The movement's institutional features have drawn intermittent criticism over half a century: the initiation fee, the secrecy around the bīja assignment, the 1980s TM-Sidhi Yogic Flying programme, the 1990s political wing (the Natural Law Party) and the corporate structure under Nader are the recurring objects of dispute.
+A substantial fraction of that research is conducted or funded by Maharishi-affiliated institutions, principally Maharishi International University in Fairfield, Iowa.
+This has produced sustained methodological criticism from independent reviewers.
+The narrow physiological claims survive that scrutiny better than the broader social ones.
+A 2017 American Heart Association scientific statement concluded that TM may be considered as an adjunct intervention for blood-pressure reduction in selected patients, and the cortisol and respiration changes are reproducible across laboratories.
+The broader claim that group practice produces measurable effects on regional crime and conflict rates, the so-called Maharishi Effect, is rejected by mainstream sociological reviewers.
+The movement's institutional features have drawn recurring criticism: the initiation fee, the secrecy around the bīja assignment, the 1980s TM-Sidhi Yogic Flying programme, the 1990s political wing (the Natural Law Party), and the corporate structure under Nader.

 What it isn't